Keep it fresh or salty

 and present guidance for responsible management practices that can maintain peatlands ecosystem services while sustaining and improving local livelihoods.
 The book also provides an overview of the present knowledge on peatlands, including their geographic distribution, ecological characteristics and socio-economic importance.

-Wetlands International Annual Report 2013
+Annual Report and Accounts 2013

 The “red thread” for our work in 2013 was our increasing connection, dialogue and influence with other civil society organisations, business and industry.
 As you glance through the Achievements section in the report, you will see many concrete examples of this, with on-ground and policy results evident from the local to global scale.
 Through our major programmes we have demonstrated how wetlands play a vital role in securing biodiversity, strengthening livelihoods, increasing community resilience natural hazards like floods and droughts and reducing greenhouse gas emissions.